It is common for women to feel different aches and pains during pregnancy. There is no reason to fear them because, in most cases, they are normal.

 The uterus also puts pressure on the blood vessels that supply blood to the lower half of the body, leading to the accumulation of fluids in the legs.
 For this reason, it is important to drink a lot of water every day, limit the ingestion of salty food, rest the feet by placing them in a pillow, wear comfortable clothes and sleep lying on the left side.

 Varicose veins usually appear in the legs.
-Haemorrhoids and varicose veins also appear in the rectum due to the increase in the volume of the blood.
-To prevent these veins and haemorrhoids, the pregnant woman should have a diet high in fibre (fruits, vegetables, whole grains), drink plenty of fluids and avoid standing for long periods of time.
+Hemorrhoids and varicose veins also appear in the rectum due to the increase in the volume of the blood.
+To prevent these veins and hemorrhoids, the pregnant woman should have a diet high in fibre (fruits, vegetables, whole grains), drink plenty of fluids and avoid standing for long periods of time.

 Cramps and abdominal pain